 - Set your exhaust fan to high.
 Blackening fish will produce smoke.
 When the butter melts, and the skillet is hot, add the fish and let cook undisturbed for three minutes.

-- Serve the blackened mahi-mahi hot with a squeeze of lemon juice over the top, or see my other suggested toppings in the “recipe variations” section below.
+- Serve the blackened mahi mahi hot with a squeeze of lemon juice over the top, or see my other suggested toppings in the “recipe variations” section below.

 Top tip:

-What is mahi-mahi:
+What is mahi mahi:

-What does it taste like:
+What does mahi taste like:

 What does “blackened” mean: